Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ## Contact

-Whilst I am available primarily on [my server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [The Animonculory Server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.

-You are welcome to [contribute](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Changelog.md) before you do.

 ## The Animonculory Team
 - Althro - Leader & Head of Development